elliskt/ProgrammingProject/readme.txt

 HOW TO RUN THE APP?

 0. Install geocoder in Anaconda environment (pip install geocoder)
+    - pip install geocoder
+    - pip install numpy
+    - pip install matplotlib
 1. Launch Spyder
-2. Open Server.py file and Run it
+2. Open Server.py file and keeping it running!!
+(VERY IMPORTANT TO KEEP THE SERVER RUNNING)

 From CUSTOMER's VIEW
 	3. Open Client.py